jennyheath/LitGenius/README.md

 ### Phase III: Search for papers (~2 days)
 Add a search bar with dynamic results that allows users to search by categories like author names, title of paper, and institution.

+make collection, set query attr, in controller check for query string (if none, reaturn all), match query string

 [Details][phase-three]